-When the ARM7TDMI processor is in the debug state, the core is clocked by DCLK under control of the TAP state machine and MCLK can free run.
+When the ARM7TDMI processor is in halt mode, the core is clocked by DCLK under control of the TAP state machine and MCLK can free-run.
 The selected clock is output on the signal ECLK for use by the external system.
-Note ------------------------------------